Data-Epic/precious-retail-analytics-pipeline/README.md

    | 10003     | 8500.75                | 212.54                   | 5.00      | 400.00    |
    | ...       | ...                    | ...                      | ...       | ...       |

+5. **Exit the CLI when you're done:**
+Enter `.exit` to exit the DuckDB CLI, then use CTRL+C to exit the docker interactive mode.

 ### Customization